 - 1. Obtain a consensus of approval from the committee chair and the committee members to proceed with the oral defense. - 2.
 Schedule a date and time with your committee for the oral defense. - 3.
 Important: Ensure that a minimum of 50% of the official committee be physically present at the defense.
 The Chair must be physically present at the defense.
 If at least 50% of the committee cannot be physically present, the defense must be rescheduled. - 4.
-Visit the Office of Graduate College website to familiarize yourself with the dates and deadlines on format approval.
+Visit the Graduate College website to familiarize yourself with the dates and deadlines on format approval.

-10 calendar days prior to the defense:
+10 calendar days prior to the defense

-1. Submit the thesis draft to the Graduate College Dropbox link.
+Submit the thesis draft to Graduate College following the instructions on the Graduate College website.

-10 working days prior to the defense: These steps are required to be completed prior to 10 working days from the date of oral defense.
+10 working days prior to the defense

+These steps are required to be completed prior to 10 working days from the date of oral defense.